taiwo2/Enterprice-app/README.md

-# A Full-Stack enterprise applications
+# A Full-Stack Enterprise Applications

 This project involves creating useful enterprise applications for the actual world. where you may view available products, search, update your profile, and arrange events on the calendar.